-To successfully run Radia applications, standard UNIX environment variables are required, as shown in Table 8 below.
+To successfully run Radia applications, standard UNIX environment variables are required, as shown in Table 9 on page 52.
 Minimally, these environment variables should include the fully qualified path of the installed executables, the path to the operating system-specific Motif libraries, and the standard UNIX operating system paths for operating system executables and shared libraries.
 We recommend these be included as part of the logon scripts of the UNIX user ID who installs, and will maintain the Inventory Manager.

-In order for Radia to install correctly on HP-UX platforms, you must mount the Radia CD-ROM using pfs_mount.
+In order for Radia to install correctly on HP-UX platforms, you must mount the Radia CD-ROM using pfs\mount.